 Is there an additional cost to be a TRiO student?

-No. The TRiO program provides free services for eligible students, including loaning out laptop computers and graphing calculators.
+No. The TRiO program provides free services for eligible students.

 Can TRiO help me pay for college?